Jieyuuuuu/Cursor-JupyterNotebook/README.md

 ## Usage

-1. Clone this repository
+1. After setting up, you can directly tell Cursor what kind of notebook you want to create or edit
-2. Follow the instructions in cursor_rules.txt when working with .ipynb files
+2. Use template.py as a base for creating new notebooks
-3. Use template.py as a base for creating new notebooks
+3. Follow the instructions in cursor_rules.txt when working with .ipynb files

 ## Requirements